 Application Acceleration is an Edge Application module that speeds up web applications and APIs through protocol optimizations and manages dynamic content requirements.
-This module enables the Advanced Cache Key functionality, as well as new options to customize your rules using Rules Engine, and provides support for HTTP methods.

 With Application Acceleration, you can: